- Sleeping Bag Technology

 Sleeping Bag Technology

-Rteq insulating fibers have been selected for Eureka sleeping bags resulting in superior performance now, and years ahead.
+Rteq insulating fibres have been selected for Eureka sleeping bags resulting in superior performance now, and years ahead.

-A 4 fibre blend combines ‘suspension’ fibres, creating and maintaining loft, with micro hollowfibers, for maximum heat retention.
+A 4 fibre blend combines ‘suspension’ fibres, creating and maintaining loft, with micro hollowfibres, for maximum heat retention.
 The end result is an insulation that will be both warm and durable.

 The finely tuned looming process enables Rteq insulation to be made in much thinner thicknesses than most other insulations.
 Rteq insulation is then layered to attain the desired warmth retention for a specific sleeping bag design, with the added benefits of excellent loft and the elimination of insulation shift.